pudly/schmopera-hugo/content/articles/mahler-resurrection.md

 youtube_url = ""

 +++
+If there's ever a safe bet to be made, it's that hearing a live performance of a Mahler symphony will conjure up true catharsis.
+The Toronto Symphony Orchestra just finished three performances of Mahler's Symphony No. 2 - titled "Resurrection"; when I confirmed my plans to attend, I felt an acute sensation of confidence that my night out at Roy Thomson Hall would be

+*
 * grabs you by the nape of the neck
 * the message is like watching someone try not to cry